ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/DocumentSynchronization.md

 ![Test](media/symbioDocument2.png)

 Then you have to add an attachment to the document.
-For now only links to online documents will be synchrnoized, not the physical documents.
+Both links to online documents and the physical documents can be synchrnoized.

 ![Test](media/symbioDocument3.png)